For GPs - why carers need support

 How we can help your surgery support carers

-- Sending you a GP carer pack with our publications including posters, leaflets, our quarterly newsletter Carers News and an information pack for carers to display in your practice
+- Sending you a GP carer pack including posters, leaflets, GP carer checklist, our quarterly newsletter Carers News and an information pack for carers to display in your practice.

-- Offering a short ‘carer awareness’ talk for your staff meeting, patient participation group or GP network meeting
+- Offering a short ‘carer awareness’ talk for your staff meeting, patient participation group or carers' group.

 To find out how we can help and to request a GP carer pack, email email@example.com or call 020 8649 9339, option 1.